zwos5/GamesPracticeFinal/README.md

 3. Use the exit scene to show the highest 10 scores.
 You can use a text box, list box, or the tutorial.

-4. Add a button to reset (delete all the high scores)
+4. Add a button to reset (delete all the high scores).